Wisconsin fires Paul Chryst; names DC Leonhard interim coach - WHIZ News

 The program has been built on stability for more than three decades since Barry Alvarez turned it around in the 1990s.

-Chryst, who payed quarterback for the Badgers in the late 1980s, was an assistant under Alvarez and Bielema.
+Chryst, who played quarterback for the Badgers in the late 1980s, was an assistant and offensive coordinator under Alvarez and Bielema.

+“The expectations of our program at Wisconsin are to win championships and I felt that it was time, it was the right time to make a change to pursue those,” said McIntosh, a former offensive lineman at Wisconsin who replaced Alvarez as AD last year.

+After Wisconsin lost to Illinois at Camp Randall Stadium on Saturday for the first time in 20 years, Chryst said he was undeterred and looked forward to getting a chance to fix the problems.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25.
 Sign up for the AP’s college football newsletter: https://bit.ly/3pqZVaF